macmcmeans/isaacCSPRNG/README.md

 ## Application:
-Use this to generate high-quality random numbers, and to encipher discrete messages (vernam).
-It also creates arbitrary length byte arrays and text strings.
+Use this to produce high-quality random numbers, and to encipher discrete messages and streams.
+You may also create arbitrary length byte arrays and text strings of random composition.
 Note: This generator is cryptographically secure.
 If you don't need a secure generator then consider <a href="https://github.com/macmcmeans/aleaPRNG">ALEA</a> for your application, an RNG created by Johannes Baagøe having excellent statistical properties.

 ## Dependencies: